Oct 13 – Nov 5, 2017

 When workers organize a strike, mill owners call out the militia; a woman is struck down and Tateh, who tried to help her, is knocked down by a man with a nightstick.

-A woman approaches the vice president, who is campaigning for the presidency, to ask for his help, and is mistakenly thought to have a gun (President McKinley had been assassinated not long before); she is clubbed down and killed.
+A woman approaches the vice president, who is campaigning for the presidency, to ask for his help, and is mistakenly thought to have a gun (President McKinley had been assassinated not long before); she is brutally clubbed down and killed in a scene some may find disturbing.

-A character who fails to get justice from the police or the courts resorts to vigilantism; fire stations are torched, and three people are shot.
-Later a character is shot as he attempts to surrender (all of this takes place offstage: the shots are heard, but the action is not seen).
+A character who fails to get justice from the police or the courts resorts to vigilantism; at one point he fires his gun into the air.
+Later, fire stations are torched, three people are shot, and a character is shot as he attempts to surrender, but these events take place offstage: the shots are heard, but the action is not seen.

 Ragtime deals with the hope, poverty, and despair of the immigrant experience, including the fetid, unhealthy tenements, the backbreaking work, the bad food, and the minuscule pay experienced by factory workers.
 The story also shows the consequences of racist violence resulting in both loss of property and life, and the refusal of legal authorities to help the victims find justice.